UC student group helping improve lives of disabled veterans

 “I didn’t come in thinking like an engineer, but now I feel I can problem-solve and work on design aspects in an innovative way,” Gangavaram said.

-Enable Cincy use design and engineering to craft custom solutions for people in need of it.
+Enable Cincy use design and engineering to craft custom solutions to help people.
 Photo/Michael Miller

 “It’s something I’m really interested in,” he said.
 “Our biggest philosophy is we’re open to all problems.
 Creativity is a big part of the engineering mindset that you develop as part of this club.”